How much protein do you need to eat to gain muscle, lose fat and be healthy?

 1. An application that follows you everywhere

-There are Android and iOS apps to help you track what you're eating.
-I find that the FatSecret Calorie Counter is the best solution.
-It offers a large selection of pre-recorded foods and gives you calorie details, but also the breakdown of proteins, carbohydrates and fats.
+There are Android and iOS apps to help you know what you are eating.
+I find that the calorie counter FatSecret is the best solution.
+It offers a large choice of pre-recorded foods and gives details of calories, but also the breakdown of proteins, carbohydrates and fats.

-That way, even if you eat out, you can track your diet.
+That way, even if you eat out, you can keep track of your diet.

 2. A simple and inexpensive method